-The RFP should require that the contractor describe the approach by which the staff within the Force Protection and Survivability domain will analyze, design and validate requirements to ensure that operator, maintainer and support personnel are protected against fratricide, detection, injury from natural and combat hazards and nuclear, biological and chemical effects.
+The RFP should require that the contractor describe the approach by which the staff within the Force Protection and Survivability domain will analyze, design and validate requirements to ensure that operator, maintainer and support personnel are protected against fratricide; detection; injury from natural and combat hazards; and nuclear, biological and chemical effects.
 The RFP should also require that the contractor state how it will ensure the integrity of the crew compartment, life support equipment and provisions for rapid egress in the event the system in severely damaged or destroyed.
 The RFP should also require that the contractor state who will be involved in decisions (e.g., HSI professionals, representatives from the Safety team) and who will participate in and review aspects of system design that increase the probability of personnel survivability while performing the mission.
-Examples of tasks include:
+RFP developers should consider including some/all of the following requirements:

-- 1. Life support equipment HSI participation in and contributions to the design, accessibility, and use of life support equipment (e.g. oxygen masks), including the ability to perform all mission tasks while using life support equipment). - 2.
-Nuclear, Biological and Chemical (NBC) protective gear HSI participation in, and contributions to, the design, accessibility, and use of nuclear, chemical, and biological protective gear equipment (e.g., chem-bio gloves), and the ability to perform all mission tasks while wearing protective gear. - 3.
-Injury Protection gear and equipment design HSI participation in, and contributions to, the design and use of injury protection gear such as laser protection goggles and hearing protection, and the design of equipment design to prevent injuries, such as eliminating sharp corner and head strike injuries. - 4.
-Emergency egress/ditching provisions HSI participation, and contribution to, the design and use of emergency egress and ditching provisions, including, as necessary, analysis of egress/ditching timelines; impact of adverse conditions, and demonstrations wearing personnel protection gear. - 5.
-Assess HSI, Force Protection and Survivability requirements as stated in the SOW, the OBS, the WBS, Acquisition/Development Schedules and the Proposal evaluation criteria. - 6.
-Assess the appropriateness of total Force Protection and Survivability requirements, as they apply to system operators, maintainers and supporters. - 7.
-Assess operator, maintainer and support interface and job designs against customer provided Force Protection and Survivability requirements. - 8.
-Assess customer-provided Force Protection and Survivability requirements and documents for realism and provide feedback to the customer HSI organization. - 9.
-If the program is Force Protection and Survivability intensive, work with customer Force Protection and Survivability specialists to establish a KPP. - 10.
-Contribute Force Protection and Survivability inputs to HSI Planning and execution (e.g., studies, tradeoffs, risk/issue/opportunity management, etc.) The inputs should include the areas such as reducing fratricide, reducing detectability, reducing the probability of an attack, minimizing the amount of damage if attacked, minimizing the number and severity of injuries, and increasing Situation Awareness (SA). - 11.
+- 1. Participate in and contribute to the design, accessibility and use of life support equipment (e.g., oxygen masks), including the ability to perform all mission tasks while using life support equipment. - 2.
+Participate in and contribute to the design, accessibility and use of nuclear, chemical and biological protective gear equipment (e.g., chem-bio gloves) and the ability to perform all mission tasks while wearing protective gear. - 3.
+Participate in and contribute to the design and use of injury protection gear such as laser protection goggles and hearing protection and the design of equipment design to prevent injuries, such as eliminating sharp corner and head strike injuries. - 4.
+Participate in and contribution to the design and use of emergency egress and ditching provisions, including, as necessary, analysis of egress/ditching timelines, impact of adverse conditions and demonstrations wearing personnel protection gear. - 5.
+Assess Force Protection and Survivability requirements as stated in the SOW, the OBS, the WBS, the Acquisition/Development Schedules and the Proposal evaluation criteria. - 6.
+Assess operator, maintainer and support interface and job designs against customer provided Force Protection and Survivability requirements. - 7.
+Work with customer Force Protection and Survivability specialists to establish a KPP if the program is Force Protection and Survivability intensive. - 8.
+Provide Force Protection and Survivability inputs to HSI Planning and execution (e.g., studies, tradeoffs, risk/issue/opportunity management, etc.).
+The inputs should include the areas such as reducing fratricide, reducing detectability, reducing the probability of an attack, minimizing the amount of damage if attacked, minimizing the number and severity of injuries and increasing Situation Awareness (SA). - 9.
 Assess consistency of system design with customer-provided Force Protection and Survivability requirements.
-Identify potential concerns and improvements. - 12.
+Identify potential concerns and improvements. - 10.
 Ensure that System Safety includes Force Protection and Survivability hazards in their Hazard analyses.

-- 13. Contribute Force Protection and Survivability inputs to HSI Planning and execution in the forms of studies, tradeoffs and risk/issue/opportunity management. - 14.
-Ensure Force Protection and Survivability requirements are allocated to associate contractors, subcontractors and suppliers and their efforts/products are integrated. - 15.
-Verify that Force Protection and Survivability requirements are met. - 16.
-Verify the Force Protection and Survivability risks and issues are suitably mitigated.
+- 11. Provide Force Protection and Survivability inputs to HSI Planning and execution in the forms of studies, tradeoffs and risk/issue/opportunity management. - 12.
+Ensure Force Protection and Survivability requirements are allocated to associate contractors, subcontractors and suppliers and their efforts/products are integrated. - 13.
+Verify that Force Protection and Survivability requirements are met. - 14.
+Verify the Force Protection and Survivability risks and issues are suitably mitigated. - 15.
+Review the findings/recommendations produced and determine their impacts on Force Protection and Survivability. - 16.
+Solicit and address comments on Force Protection and Survivability requirements from other HSI domain specialists.